CDLUC3/mrt-doc/meetings/2019-03-25-Minio-Next-Steps.md

 2. Even if we take an aggressive approach to moving off OpenStack, we are likely to have content in both systems for some months.
 3. John and/or Kurt should discuss the fiscal issues with Ryan/Brian.

+### Open question: Dryad

+- When Dryad content is in Minio/Qumulo: Dryad pay SDSC directly, or do we recharge them?